 - ¼ cup mayonnaise

-- 2 TBS cocktail sauce
+- 2 tablespoon cocktail sauce

-- 1 TBS dijon mustard
+- 1 tablespoon dijon mustard

-- 1 TBS lemon juice
+- 1 tablespoon lemon juice

-- 1 teaspoon lemon zest, grated
+- 1 teaspoon lemon zest grated

-- 1 TBS chives, chopped
+- 1 tablespoon chives chopped

 - ⅛ teaspoon salt

-- 9 oz mixed salad greens, approximately 7 cups
+- 9 oz mixed salad greens approximately 7 cups

 - ½ lb cooked shrimp